6911 S. Yosemite Street

 Eliminating toxic environmental factors such as wireless radiation, electromagnetic fields (EMF), chemicals and additives can greatly improve the lives of children and adults with autism and SPD.
 Peter Sullivan’s website offers articles and videos on these topics.

-Coming to my Senses: A Journey Into SPD
+Coming to my Senses

 Clinical nutritionist, speaker, and award-winning author, Kelly Dorfman, M.S., L.D.N., is a leading expert on using nutrition therapeutically.